Origin story of the Texas law that could upend Roe v. Wade

 Nearly three dozen other cities in the state followed Waskom’s lead.
 Among them is Lubbock, where a Planned Parenthood clinic stopped performing abortions this year as a result.

-Mitchell has declined interviews, but Dixon called him a “brilliant guy” and said he was “extremely grateful” for his help.
+Mitchell has declined interviews, but Dickson called him a “brilliant guy” and said he was “extremely grateful” for his help.
 Hughes, who later became the author of the Texas law, echoed those sentiments.
 The two have known each other for years.

 Though Hughes would not assign credit for Texas’ approach to a single person, saying many lawyers and law professors advised on the legislation, ultimately S.B.
 8 followed the Waskom model in terms of how the law is enforced.